techbelle/cgm-remote-monitor/README.md

 [switch from Azure to Heroku](http://openaps.readthedocs.io/en/latest/docs/While%20You%20Wait%20For%20Gear/nightscout-setup.html#switching-from-azure-to-heroku) )
 - Linux based install (Debian, Ubuntu, Raspbian) install with own Node.JS and MongoDB install (see software requirements below)
 - Windows based install with own Node.JS and MongoDB install (see software requirements below)
+- Nightscout with MongoDB Atlas and Google App Engine (TO BE LINKED)

 Minimum browser requirements for viewing the site: